 They continued to live at 59 Marlborough in 1888.
 By 1889, Franklin Hooper had moved to 85 Beacon and his mother had moved to 276 Beacon.

-59 Marlborough became the home of the Crafts’ son-in-law and daughter, Russell Sturgis Codman and Anna Kneeland (Crafts) Codman.
-Russell S. Codman was a real estate investor and broker.
-They previously had lived at 14 Gloucester.
-They also maintained a home in Manchester.
+59 Marlborough became the home of the Crafts’ son-in-law and daughter, Russell and Anna (Crafts) Codman, who most recently had been living at 14 Gloucester.
+They also maintained a home in Manchester, Massachusetts.

-Clémence (Haggerty) Crafts died in February of 1912 and 59 Marlborough was inherited by Anna (Crafts) Codman and her three sisters: Marian Mason (Crafts) Bell, the wife of Gordon Knox Bell, Elisabeth Sedgwick Crafts, and Clémence Crafts.
+Clémence (Haggerty) Crafts died in February of 1912 and 59 Marlborough was inherited by Anna (Crafts) Codman and her three sisters: Marian (Crafts) Bell, Elisabeth Crafts, and Clémence Crafts.
 On January 3, 1913, Anna Codman’s sisters transferred their interest in the property to her.

 Russell Codman, Jr., married again in June of 1947 to Jane Davies Ferguson and they continued to live at 59 Marlborough.
 On December 26, 1950, he transferred the property to her.